 CLICK for EXCERPT OF FIVE MINUTE CHILDREN'S PLAY, MY BEST MYSELF.

-Click for the entire downloadable 5-minute children's play, MY BEST MYSELF.
+Click below for the complete 5-minute children’s play, My Best Myself.

 Cast: MALE (FEMALE)

 Running time: Approximately 5 minutes

 Great for: Competitions, 5-minute solo pieces, performances, toastmasters piece, showcase, strong male monologue